serverlessworkflow/specification/specification.md

 ```

 **(3) Event state performs its actions**:
 Before the first action is executed, its actionDataFilter is invoked.
-Its "fromStateData" expression filters
+Its `fromStateData` expression filters the current state data to select from its
-the current state data to select from its data that should be available to action arguments.
-In this example
+data that should be available to action arguments.
-it selects the "hello" property from the current state data.
+In this example, it selects the "hello" property from the current state data.
 At this point the action is executed.
 We assume that for this example "greetingFunction" returns: